 In all, the DS1621xs+ promises to be the beast of any savvy user’s dream.
 It’s the most potent DiskStation server to date

 The DS1621xs+ is a significant upgrade to the DS1618+.
 Considering the latter is a formidable machine, the new server is going to kick it out of the park.

-It’s worth noting that the DS1618+ can provide a 10 Gbps network connection, or M.2 SSD caching, or both via an add-on adapter.
+It’s worth noting that the DS1618+ can provide a 10 Gbps network connection, M.2 SSD caching, or both via an add-on adapter.
 What’s the big deal here is the fact the DS1621xs+ has all that right out of the box.
-As a result, you can use its PCIe add-on slot other things.
+As a result, you can use its PCIe add-on slot for other things.

 No Synology Hybrid RAID (SHR)

 But there’s a reason you might want to stick with the DS1618+ instead.
 The DS1621xs+